-But when a dentist, dental assistant, or dental surgeon provides treatment that falls below the acceptable standard of care that another would provide, it can cause injury.
+When a dentist, dental assistant, or dental surgeon provides treatment that falls below the acceptable standard of care that another would provide, it can cause injury.
+Instances where the breaches of care cause injury are typically considered to be dental malpractice or dental negligence.

-Typically, the dentist’s actions are compared to what other dentists would do in that situation to determine negligence.
-(The same would go for comparing your dental assistant to others, and for dental surgeons as well.)
 If you were injured by a dental health provider’s negligence, you may have a medical malpractice claim.
 For example, if a dental assistant used tools that were not sanitized properly and it resulted in a painful infection, this may be an instance of negligence.

 The types of injuries that result from dental malpractice can leave you with quite a bit of pain.
 Some of the more common dental injuries that result from negligence include:

 Damages could also include loss of normal life and enjoyment, undue pain and suffering, and mental anguish.
 It can be difficult to put a value on your injury and its effects on your life, but an experienced attorney who can evaluate the facts and understand your situation can help you figure out an appropriate number.

 If your dental health provider was negligent and this negligence resulted in an injury, please contact us today at (312) 236-2900.

 We fight aggressively on behalf of our clients and want you to get what you deserve after an injury.
 We will discuss your options during a free legal consultation to determine if you have a dental malpractice claim.

 If you do, we will begin the investigation phase of reviewing medical records and bills to gather the facts so we can move forward with your case.
 Take the first step now and reach out to the team at Staver Accident Injury Lawyers, P.C.